DataJuggler/DataTier.Net/README.md

 https://github.com/DataJuggler/DataTier.Net/blob/master/DataTier.Net/Class%20Room/Documents/DataTier.Net%20Users%20Guide.pdf

 --
+Update 8.23.2019: I am excited to announce the release of DataTier.Net version 1.3.0.

+This version works with either .Net Framework or .Net Core.
+I have only tested with Blazor Preview 8, and you must use tthe pre release preview of System.Data.SQLClient 4.7.0+ for it work with Blazor.

+For .Net Framework projects, 4.6.1 of System.Data.SqlClient is installed when you add the Nuget package DataJuggler.Net.

+If you have previously installed the project templates, you will need to uninstall and reinstall the templates as they have been updated.

+When you create a DataTier.Net.ClassLibrary project, you now must add two Nuget packages.

+1. DataJuggler.Core.UltimateHelper to Application Logic Component
+2. DataJuggler.Net to Data Access Component.

+I did try to make the project templates install the Nuget packages automatically and never could get it to work.

+Instructions for .Net Core / Blazor, or if you prefer to use Environment Variables over Connection Strings in an app.config or web.confg:

+Create an Environment Variable and give it a name for your project.

+Example: DataJugglerWebConnection

+In Windows 10 Search Box type: Edit Environment Variables For Your Account

+Create an Environment Variable and set the value to the connection string you want to use.

+Then when you create an instance of the Gateway, pass in the connection name:

+    // set the connectionName
+    string connectionName = "DataJugglerWebConnection";

+    // Create a new instance of a 'Gateway' object, and set the connectionName Gateway gateway = new Gateway(connectionName);

+Note: you must use DataJuggler.Core.UltimateHelper version 1.3.5 or greater, as this includes a new class EnvironmentVariableHelper.cs.

+Blazor tutorials and videos are coming soon, I just wanted to publish a release with DataTier.Net working for .Net Framework and .Net Core.
+--

 Update 8.19.2019: I am learning Blazor Preview 8 and Dot Net Core, and quickly found out all of my connection strings stopped working due to the lack of an app.config or web.config.